Viral Hepatitis Mapping Project: National Reports

 Overview

-Viral Hepatitis Mapping Project: National Report, Hepatitis B 2021 (published 2023)
+Viral Hepatitis Mapping Project: National Report, Hepatitis B 2023 (published 2025)

-This report contains estimates of chronic hepatitis B prevalence, treatment and management at a state and territory, Primary Health Network (PHN), and Statistical Area 3 level.
+This report contains estimates of chronic hepatitis B prevalence, treatment and management at a state and territory, Primary Health Network (PHN), remoteness area, and Statistical Area 3 level.
 This report also includes data regarding the cultural and linguistic diversity of those affected by chronic hepatitis B, including by region.
 Key indicators included in this report can be further explored using the Online Portal, which provides interactive visualisations of these variations.

-Download the Viral Hepatitis Mapping Project: National Report, Hepatitis B 2021
+Download the Viral Hepatitis Mapping Project: National Report, Hepatitis B 2023

 Download the Third National Hepatitis B Strategy